Real-VeerSandhu/Stock-Portfolio-Lab/README.md

 ## Overview

 Portfolio Lab is a comprehensive financial analysis tool that enables users to optimize investment portfolios through statistical methods.
-The application combines traditional portfolio optimization techniques with Monte Carlo simulations to provide detailed risk assessment and performance forecasting. **Key differentiator**: Core computational functions are implemented in C for maximum performance, with a Python interface for ease of use.
+The application combines traditional portfolio optimization techniques with Monte Carlo simulations to provide detailed risk assessment and performance forecasting.
+Core computational functions are implemented in C for performance, with a Python interface for ease of use.

 ![Sample](https://github.com/Real-VeerSandhu/Stock-Portfolio-Lab/blob/master/demo.png)